imranmollajoy/imranmollajoy.github.io/src/portfolios/weather-app.md

 This app was made using ReactJS and CSS.
 For generating charts, Recharts was used.

-You can found the app [by clicking here](https://imranmollajoy.github.io/bring-your-umbrella/)
+You can find the app [by clicking here](https://imranmollajoy.github.io/bring-your-umbrella/)